Looking for women’s ministry icebreakers?

 If you could raise one person from the dead, who would you raise and why?

-Who was one of the most interesting persons you or your family ever entertained?
+Who was one of the most interesting people you or your family ever entertained?

 What is the nicest thing anybody ever said about you?